rainlanguage/docs.rainprotocol.xyz/docs/guides/Integration/interpreter-interface.md

 complexity in the calling contract itself and generally a smaller code size overall.

-A lot of branching conditional code and struct based configuration gives way to simply handing control back to the expression for any signal of intent.
+A lot of branching conditional code and struct based configuration gives way to simply handing control back to the expression for any signal of intent and ad-hoc bean counting.

 This is similar to how Open Zeppelin enables [contract extension via hooks](https://docs.openzeppelin.com/contracts/4.x/extending-contracts).